sloretz/ros_oci_images/README.md

 Additionally each ROS distro's images are updated automatically after a sync.

 The ROS 2 distros have an image for each [variant defined by REP 2001](https://ros.org/reps/rep-2001.html).
-The ROS 1 distro [ROS Noetic](https://wiki.ros.org/noetic) has an image for each [metapackage defined by REP 142](https://www.ros.org/reps/rep-0142.html).
 All images are based on Ubuntu.

 | Image           | amd64 | arm v7 | arm64 v8 | Full Image Name                            |